getgauge/docs.gauge.org/writing-specifications.rst

     1,The Way to Go On
     2,Ivo Jay Balbaert

-The first row is considered as table header.
+The first row is considered as the table header.
 Following rows are considered as the row values.

 Data Table values in inline tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Dynamic values from the data table can also be referred in table parameters passed into steps
+Dynamic values from the data table can also be referred to in table parameters passed into steps

 .. _example_inline_data_driven_table: